 What is podiatry and what does the podiatrist treat?

-A podiatrist treats people with foot, ankle, knee and hip complaints arising from abnormal functioning of the feet.
-A podiatrist treats many different complaints, with the aim of eliminating, reducing or compensating disorders in the functioning of the support and musculoskeletal system, resulting from abnormalities in the (position of the) foot.
+A podiatrist focuses on the treatment of people with foot, ankle, knee and hip complaints that result from abnormalities in the functioning of the feet.
+Podiatrists treat a wide range of conditions, with the main aim of restoring, reducing or compensating for problems in the functioning of the support and musculoskeletal system that arise from foot abnormalities.

 Goals of podiatric treatment may include: